DerGuru/The-Resonant/New Chapters/Part2/P2-04_Recovery_and_Rules.md

 *You will be.
 But it will take time.
 Patience is essential.
 Both for you and for those who care about you.*

-**They were scared, weren't they?** The thought of his friends—of Lina, Milo, even RAE—worrying about him twisted something in his chest.
+**They were scared, weren't they?** The thought of his friendsï¿½of Lina, Milo, even RAEï¿½worrying about him twisted something in his chest.

 *They were concerned, yes.
 But they understand.
 You're not the only one learning to navigate this new reality.
 They are, too.*